NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

-   CoilPerformance:DX:Cooling,                 !- Normal Mode Stage 1 Coil Performance Object Type DOAS Standard Perf 1,                             !- Normal Mode Stage 1 Coil Performance Name CoilPerformance:DX:Cooling,                 !- Normal Mode Stage 1+2 Coil Performance Object Type DOAS Standard Perf 1+2,                         !- Normal Mode Stage 1+2 Coil Performance Name CoilPerformance:DX:Cooling,                 !- Dehumidification Mode 1 Stage 1 Coil Performance Object Type DOAS Dehumid Perf 1,                               !- Dehumidification Mode 1 Stage 1 Coil Performance Name CoilPerformance:DX:Cooling,                 !- Dehumidification Mode 1 Stage 1+2 Coil Performance Object Type
+   CoilPerformance:DX:Cooling,                 !- Normal Mode Stage 1 Coil Performance Object Type DOAS Standard Perf 1,                             !- Normal Mode Stage 1 Coil Performance Name CoilPerformance:DX:Cooling,                 !- Normal Mode Stage 1+2 Coil Performance Object Type DOAS Standard Perf 1+2,                  When the fuel type is not electricity and the parent object AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed does not require waste heat calculations, this field is ignored.
+If the field is blank, a warning will be issues and simulation continues.
+When the fuel type is not electricity and the parent object AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed requires waste heat calculations, if this field is left blank, the program assumes a constant value of 1 to make simulation continue and a warning will be issued.        !- Normal Mode Stage 1+2 Coil Performance Name
+   CoilPerformance:DX:Cooling,                 !- Dehumidification Mode 1 Stage 1 Coil Performance Object Type
+   DOAS Dehumid Perf 1,                               !- Dehumidification Mode 1 Stage 1 Coil Performance Name
+   CoilPerformance:DX:Cooling,                 !- Dehumidification Mode 1 Stage 1+2 Coil Performance Object Type